pri538/Hacktoberfest-02k23/README.md

 - Are you getting paid for this?
   - Sadly no. But we think we should.
 This is 100% unofficial and we do it for fun, fame and glory.
 - Who are you and why are you doing this?
-  - I'm a programmer from India [Sameer](https://www.linkedin.com/in/sameer-pce/).
+  - I'm a programmer from India.
 I am doing this because I love Open Source and Hacktoberfest.I want to make it easier for people to get started with Hacktoberfest and Open Source.
 - Why are you not using digitalocean?

   - Because we only know JavaScript and suck at servers.